pfirsich/htcpp/README.md

 * Directory Listings
 * Optionally use MD5/SHA1 for ETag
 * Add some tests 😬 (maybe have a Python script run the server with certain configs and test responses)
+* Test with certbot: Now that I have reloading of certificates and I can configure multiple sites (to host `.well-known/acme-challenge` on port 80), I think I have everything that I need.

 ## To Do (Could)
 * Large file transfer (with `sendfile` or `slice`)